Combinatorial and algebraic perspectives on the marginal independence structure of Bayesian networks: Gr obner Bases for Moving between UECs

 For any positive integer $n$, consider the indeterminates of the form $x_{i|A}$ where $i$ can be any value in $[n]$ and $A$ is any element in the power set of $[n]\setminus i$.
 We define the ring homomorphism on these sets of indeterminates as follows:

 Each indeterminate can be seen as a clique of size $i\cup A$ with $i$ as the source node.
 By Theorem~\ref{thrm:alpha-equals-delta}, we know that an undirected graph is a UEC-representative if and only if its intersection number and independence number are equal.
 Further, we have seen in the proof of Theorem~\ref{thrm:alpha-equals-delta} that there exists a bijection between the source nodes of a DAG and the cliques of a minimum edge clique cover of its UEC-representative.
 In particular, the source nodes in the DAG form a maximum independent set, and each node in it corresponds to the clique formed by its descendants in the DAG (see also the proof of Lemma~\ref{lem: unique minimum edge clique cover}).
 Using this property, we can represent each UEC-representative as a product of indeterminates as follows: where $k$ is the number of cliques in the minimum edge clique cover $\E^\U$ of $\U$ (i.e., by Theorem~\ref{thrm:alpha-equals-delta}, $k=\alpha(\U)=\delta(\U)$), and $i_j$ are the source nodes of each of the cliques.
-It follows that the graph $\U = ([n],E)$ with monomial representation $x_{i_1|A_1}\cdots x_{i_k|A_k}$ has the sufficient statistic given by the exponent of the monomial $\phi(x_{i_1|A_1}\cdots x_{i_k|A_k})$, namely, $\left((i_1,\ldots,i_k),(\assn(j) : j\in [n])\right)$, where Observe that the monomial representation $x_{i_1|A_1}\cdots x_{i_k|A_k}$ is not necessarily unique as there can be multiple options for selecting a source node in a clique (specifically when the UEC contains DAGs with different source nodes).
+It follows that the graph $\U = ([n],E)$ with monomial representation $x_{i_1|A_1}\cdots x_{i_k|A_k}$ has the sufficient statistic given by the exponent of the monomial $\phi(x_{i_1|A_1}\cdots x_{i_k|A_k})$, namely, $\left((i_1,\ldots,i_k),(\assn(j) : j\in [n])\right)$, where \(\assn(j) = \left|\left\{i\in\{i_1,\ldots, i_k\}: i - j \in E\right\}\right|\).
+Observe that the monomial representation $x_{i_1|A_1}\cdots x_{i_k|A_k}$ is not necessarily unique: there can be multiple options for selecting a source node in a clique, when the UEC contains DAGs with different source nodes.

 By Theorem~\ref{thrm:alpha-equals-delta}, we know that every UEC-representative has a monomial representation of the form $x_{i_1|A_1} x_{i_2|A_2} \cdots x_{i_k|A_k}$, where $i_j \notin A_{j'}$ for any $j,j' \in [n]$.
-However, as the monomial representation is not unique, let us for now assume that a monomial representation has been chosen for each undirected UEC-representative.
-This in turn makes it easy to explore all graphs with the same sufficient statistic $\left((i_1,\ldots,i_k),(\assn(j) : j\in [n])\right)$, i.e., all graphs which have the same specified source nodes and for which all other nodes are adjacent to the same number of sources.
+As the monomial representation is not unique, let us for now assume that a monomial representation has been chosen for each undirected UEC-representative.

 \begin{ex} Let $\U$ and $\U'$ be the two graphs shown in Figure \ref{figure:same image}.
 If we choose the monomial representations of $\U$ and $\U'$ as $x_{1|23}x_{4|35}$ and $x_{1|35}x_{4|23}$ respectively, then computing the image under $\phi$ gives us \end{ex}